Supermoduli Space Is Not Projected: Supermanifolds

 \subsubsection{\it Green's cohomological description and the obstruction classes}

 Let $V$ be a rank $n$ vector bundle on a manifold $M$, and let $S(M,V)$ be the corresponding split supermanifold.
 In great generality, the set of all objects of some kind that are locally isomorphic to some model object is given as the first cohomology of the sheaf of automorphism groups of the model.
 When these automorphism groups are non abelian, the first cohomology is not a group, only a pointed set: the ``point" corresponds to the model object itself.
 We start by applying this principle to all supermanifolds with given reduced space $M$ and given odd dimension; all of these are locally isomorphic to $S(M,V)$, since any two vector bundles of the same rank on $M$ are locally isomorphic.
-We then restrict to supermanifolds whose graded version is globally isomorphic to the given $S(M,V)$.
+We then restrict to obtain cohomological descriptions of (1) isomorphism classes of pairs consisting of a supermanifold together with an isomorphism of its graded version with $S(M, V ),$ and (2) isomorphism classes of supermanifolds whose graded version is globally isomorphic to the given $S(M,V)$ (Green's theorem).

 By definition, a supermanifold $S$ with reduced space $M$ and odd dimension $n$ is a sheaf of $\ZZ_2$-graded algebras on $M$ that is locally isomorphic to $\OO_{S(M,V)} = \exterior{\bullet} V^{\vee}$.
 Consider the sheaf of these local isomorphisms, namely the sheaf $\Isom(S(M,V),S)$ on $M$ whose sections on an open $U \subset M$ are the isomorphisms between $S(M,V)_{|U}$ and $S_{|U}$.
 In case $S=S(M,V)$, this becomes the sheaf of non-abelian groups: